 The Ursuline Sisters of Louisville have a rich history that dates back to 1858 in Louisville, Ky.
-Today, we minister in 5 states (Kentucky, South Carolina, Nebraska, Pennsylvania, and Iowa) and South America.
+Today, we minister in 4 states (Kentucky, Nebraska, Pennsylvania, and Iowa) and South America.
 Click on the map below to enlarge.

 The Ursuline Sisters of Louisville, Kentucky, an apostolic religious congregation of the Roman Catholic Church, rooted in the spirit and tradition of St. Angela Merici, are committed to a life of prayer and community and participation in the teaching mission of the Church.

 Teaching Christian living is the corporate ministry of the Ursuline Sisters.
 This ministry, cutting across socio-economic, racial and national boundaries, assists women, men and children to live more fully and to develop a personal relationship with God.